djibe/Android-tutorials/README.md

 ## HTC One M8

-You can upgrade your HTC One M8 from stock to Android 12 / LineageOS 19.
+You can upgrade your HTC One M8 from stock to Android 13 / LineageOS 20.

-Tutorial is here (9000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-htc-one-m8-stock-to-android-12.4125467/>
+Tutorial is here (11.000+ views): <https://xdaforums.com/t/guide-tutorial-howto-htc-one-m8-stock-to-android-13.4125467/>

 What you will learn:

 - Unlock HTC bootloader
 - Use fastboot
 - Install and use TWRP recovery
-- Install Android 12.1/12L
+- Install Android 13
 - Install Google Apps
 - Get root access with Magisk

-Android 13 is incoming !!!
+You can try early versions of Android 14 too !

 ---